GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_SysML.md

 In the next three figures examples for the transformation of activity diagram elements are shown in a small context.
 The example elements are an ActivityPartition, a DecisionNode and a MergeNode.
-The first figure shows three Actions, two ControlFlows and a ActivityPartition in a SysML-diagram and in the SpecIF notation.
+The first figure shows three Actions, two ControlFlows and a ActivityPartition in a UML or SysML diagram and in the SpecIF notation.
 Actions are transformed into FMC:Actor resources as well as the activity partition.
-For the assignment that "Action 2" is contained by the ActivityPartition a statement SpecIF:contains is generated in the transformation.
-Since the Actions are connected by two ControlFlows there are SpecIF:precedes statements between the actions.
+The graphical containment of *Action 2* in the ActivityPartition is transformed to a statement SpecIF:contains.
 SpecIF:precedes represents a ControlFlow between two FMC:Actors.

 ![SysML Activity Partition](./images/06_UML_ActivityPartition.png)
 ![SpecIF from SysML Activity Partition](./images/06_SpecIF_from_UML_ActivityPartition.png)

 The following figure shows an example for the transformation of a DecisionNode.
-The DecisionNode in the context has one  incoming ControlFlow from an action and two outgoing control flows to two actions.
-The DecisionNode is represented by a FMC:Actor and two FMC:Events in the SpecIF-Notation.
+In the example, the DecisionNode has one incoming Control flow from *Action 1* and two outgoing control flows to *Action 2* and *Action 3*.
-The statements between the resources are dependent on the types of the resources.
-For statements from a FMC:Actor to a FMC:Actor a SpecIF:precedes statement, from a FMC:Actor to a FMC:Event a SpecIF:signals statement and from a FMC:Event to a FMC:Actor a SpecIF:triggers statement is used.
+In SpecIF-Notation, the DecisionNode is represented by a *FMC:Actor* and a *FMC:Event* per decision case.
+The control flows are again transformed to *SpecIF:precedes*.

 ![SysML DecisionNode](./images/06_UML_DecisionNode.png)
 ![SpecIF from SysML DecisionNode](./images/06_SpecIF_from_UML_DecisionNode.png)

-In a MergeNode two incoming activity flows are merged into one outgoing activity flow.
+In a MergeNode two incoming activity flows are merged into one outgoing control flow.
-The DecisionNode is transformed into a FMC:Actor.
-Incoming and outgoing ControlFlows in the example are from FMC:Actor to FMC:Actor.
+The JoiningNode is transformed into a FMC:Actor and the control flows to *SpecIF:precedes*.
-This results in SpecIF:precedes statements for the connection from the other elements to the FMC:Actor of the MergeNode.
-The same SpecIF representation is used for the transformation of JoinNodes and ForkNodes.

 ![SysML Merge Node](./images/06_UML_MergeNode.png)
 ![SpecIF from SysML Merge Node](./images/06_SpecIF_from_UML_MergeNode.png)